Dive Industry Strategy

 Bare with me.
 There’s a lesson to learn here.

-The unique business model on which Dell grew his business was pretty simple: While all other personal-computer makers sold through retailers, Dell sold directly to end consumers.
+The unique business model on which Dell grew its business was pretty simple: While all other personal-computer makers sold through retailers, Dell sold directly to end consumers.
 And the big kicker is financial.
 No retailer was taking a huge percentage of the retail price.
 Dell’s margin on a computer, assuming it is sold at the regular retail price, was significantly higher than all the other PC makers.

 As a bonus, Dell also benefitted from all the reasons we’ve listed above in terms of understanding what consumers wanted and controlling your brand.
 On the Dell website, you could find all models in all possible configurations while typical PC retailers would rarely keep the top-of-the-line products — just like in the dive industry.